Powered by Trust.Reviews

 Jas holds two undergraduate law degrees from the University of New South Wales and a Master of Laws from Sydney University.
 He is admitted as a solicitor in Australia, England & Wales, the Eastern Caribbean Supreme Court, and New Zealand.
 Additionally, he has served as a Legal Consultant in the UAE, further solidifying his global influence.

-Jas’s career highlights include leading structured finance banking experience with the commercialization of blockbuster films (The Matrix and The Lord of the Rings) and Merck’s world leading drug, Gardasil, as well as co-founding the EU airline start-up Cobalt Air.
+Jas’s career highlights include leading structured finance banking experience with the commercialization of blockbuster films (The Matrix and The Lord of the Rings) and Merck’s world leading drug, for cervical cancer, as well as co-founding the EU airline start-up Cobalt Air.

 Kerry Turner